How to Rebalance and Renew your investment portfolio

 The investment portfolio is a bunch of assets that includes stocks, bonds, gold, cash, real estate, etc. Investors seek a profit by combining these assets in a way that represents their risk appetite and financial objectives.
 If you are looking into building a portfolio with an objective, then it is also important to acknowledge the fact that building a portfolio isn’t a one-time activity.
 You should be able to monitor and review the performance of your portfolio periodically.

 Portfolio rebalancing is similar to going to the doctor for a routine health check-up or having your car's oil changed in that it is routine maintenance for your investments.
 Suppose, you targeted an asset allocation percentage; 80% stocks and 20% bonds.
-When stock market is performing well, the percentage of your portfolio's money worth that is made up of stocks will rise as the value of your stock holdings rises.
+When the stock market is performing well, the percentage of your portfolio's money worth that is made up of stocks will rise as the value of your stock holdings rises.
 For example, if you start with an 80 percent stock allocation, you might increase it to 85 percent.
 Your portfolio will then be riskier than you expected.
 What is the solution?
 Sell 5% of your stock holdings and use the proceeds to purchase bonds.
-That is an example for rebalancing.
+That is an example of rebalancing.

 When should I rebalance my portfolio?

-After understanding the notion of rebalancing, the next obvious question is, "When to rebalance my portfolio?".
+After understanding the notion of rebalancing, the next obvious question is, "When to; rebalance my portfolio?".
 There are two basic approaches to rebalancing.
 You can either rebalance your portfolio at a regular interval (such as once a year) or just when it becomes unbalanced i.e. deviate from planned asset allocation.
 There is no wrong or right way to rebalance your portfolio, but once or twice a year should do unless your portfolio's value is exceptionally volatile.

-Things to follow while consolidating portfolio:
+4 Things to follow while rebalancing & renewing the investment portfolio:

-Maintain a straightforward approach
+1. Maintain a straightforward approach

 If you intend to diversify your equity portfolios, make sure you have a strategy in place before you start investing.
 Although you can invest in various stock and mutual funds with a diversification perspective, try to avoid funds whose portfolio of holdings is overlapping with each other.